 The project site is generally located south of State Route 60, east of Lake Mathews, north of State Route 74, and west of Interstate 215 in unincorporated Riverside County, California (Exhibit 1, Regional Vicinity).
-The site is depicted on the Perris quadrangle of the United States Geological Survey's (USGS) 7.5-minute topographic map series in Section 13 of Township 4 South, Range 4 West (Exhibit 2, Site Vicinity).
-Specifically, the project site is roughly bounded to the south by Orange Avenue and is located at the southwest corner of the intersection of Harvill Avenue and Water Street within Assessor's Parcel Numbers 317-270-006, -010, -015 and -016 (Exhibit 3, Project Site).
+The site is depicted on the Steele Peak and Perris quadrangles of the United States Geological Survey's (USGS) 7.5-minute topographic map series in Section 12 of Township 4 South, Range 4 West (Exhibit 2, Site Vicinity).
+Specifically, the project site is bounded to the west by Harvill Avenue, to the south by Cajalco Road, and to the east by the Burlington Northern Santa Fe Railway (ATSF); and is located south of Cajalco Expressway within Assessor's Parcel Numbers 317-130-034 and -035 (Exhibit 3, Project Site).